hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Fit gentlemen to visit a grand ball:
 >
-> Who ne'er contend nor scramble for a place,
+> Who never contend nor scramble for a place,
 >
 > Who take and leave their partners with a grace;
 >
 > Who would five hours in the rain or cold,
 >
-> Wait for their partners, and ne'er frown or scold.
+> Wait for their partners, and never frown or scold.
 >
 > They don't resemble those, I fear you'll say,
 >
 > They clap and hiss like dustmen at a play;
 >
-> Dictate the hand, and 'midst quadrilles call reels,
+> Dictate the hand, and amidst quadrilles call reels,
 >
 > And silence claim, by rattling with their heels:
 >
 > Contend for places, claim the top by right,
 >
-> And when prov'd wrong, maintain the place by might.
+> And when proved wrong, maintain the place by might.
 >
-> Demand a call, but when it's nam'd can't show
+> Demand a call, but when it's named can't show
 >
 > That they the figures, steps, or music know;
 >
 > They less politeness to each other employ,
 >
-> Than our old foes show'd us, at Fontenoy.
+> Than our old foes showed us, at Fontenoy.
 >
 > Bel.
-There's this excuse, if it can he allow'd,
+There's this excuse, if it can he allowed,
 >
-> They to politeness never yet have bow'd,
+> They to politeness never yet have bowed,
 >
 > On men and manners they've no strictures made,
 >